Semiramide: Synopsis

-OvertureSemiramide has its own overture, which was almost certainly composed last.
+Semiramide has its own overture, which was almost certainly composed last.
 Unlike many operatic overtures of the day, it borrowed musical ideas from the opera itself, thus making it unsuitable for use with another score.
 The range and balance of musical ideas, from the hushed, rhythmic opening through the Andantino for four horns (drawn from the opera itself) and the repetition with pizzicato countermelodies in the strings to the lively allegro, make the overture to Semiramide one of Rossini's finest contributions to the genre and deservedly one of the most popular.